wacncontent/CustomizeTool/removeCommentOutput2/includes/virtual-machines-common-cli-deploy-templates.md

     data:
     info:    group create command OK

-Then create the deployment by using the `--template-uri` option to call in the template directly (or you can use the `--template-file` option to use a file that you have saved locally).
+Then create the deployment by using the `--template-file` option to use a file that you have saved locally.
 Note that because the template has defaults specified, you are prompted for only a few things.
 If you deploy the template in different places, you may find that some naming collisions occur with the default values (particularly the DNS name you create).

 >[AZURE.NOTE] Templates you downloaded from the GitHub Repo "azure-quickstart-templates" must be modified in order to fit in the Azure China Cloud Environment.
 For example, replace some endpoints -- "blob.core.windows.net" by "blob.core.chinacloudapi.cn", "cloudapp.azure.com" by "chinacloudapp.cn"; change some unsupported VM images; and, changes some unsupported VM sizes.